IT'S THE MONTH OF HALLOWEEN, AGAIN! 🤗

 For this Month of Halloween - I'll jump from "The Witches of Eastwick", over to honor my CRITTER threads, with this favorite of mine!

-This particular piece was the iconic key to the whole film for me - composed by Graeme Revell!
+This particular piece was the iconic key to the whole "The Crow" film for me - composed by Graeme Revell!

 When I listen to a film score, especially a Horror Film score, I understand it's supposed to enhance the viewing of a Movie, but I want to hear something unique that helps me remember the Film!